By Paula Parker

 Entry fee to the island is 100 Baht per person.

-The best time to go is either early morning, from memory we arrived around 9.30am, they didn’t allow us access until around 9.45am but we still beat the crowds as the majority of day-trippers started arriving around 10.30am.
+The best time to go is either early morning, from memory we arrived around 9.30am.
+They didn’t allow us access until around 9.45am, but thankfully we still beat the crowds.
+The majority of day-trippers started arriving around 10.30am.

 You will have to advise your taxi boat driver what time you want to be picked up from the island for your return to Koh Tao in advance.